Your Source For Obscure TV!

 We tried for years to sell this as a prime-time show but no network was interested.
 Last winter, Joe Teritoro, head of children’s programs at NBC, asked if I’d do it as a kid show.
 I’d never done a kid show, but this was a chance to open my own shop: D’Angelo Productions.
 So here we are.
 [1]

 Joe was played by D’Angelo’s own dog, Heinrich (whose mother was owned by William Self of 20th Century-Fox); Heinrich’s stunt double was another German shepherd named Gus [2].
 Run, Joe, Run premiered on Saturday, September 7th, 1974.
-In May of 1975, Cecil Smith praised the series, noting that “in writing, acting and production, it is the equal of almost any of the nighttime adventure shows” [3].
+In May 1975, Cecil Smith praised the series, noting that “in writing, acting and production, it is the equal of almost any of the nighttime adventure shows” [3].
 It was last seen on September 4th, 1976.

 Works Cited: